 Recalling that Omexom has experience in installing photovoltaic solar plants, particularly in Africa, Antoine de Broves confirms the strategic importance of storage in these regions, “especially when the power plants are not connected to a national grid,” he adds.

-“Storage is used for more than solar energy,” adds the Omexom engineer, who mentions projects using generator sets in remote regions and more elaborate systems combining fuel oil and photovoltaic generation, such as those in Senegal.
+“Storage is used for more than solar energy,” adds the Omexom Technical & Innovation manager, who mentions projects using generator sets in remote regions and more elaborate systems combining fuel oil and photovoltaic generation, such as those in Senegal.
 Natively, multi-functional batteries can help regulate frequency and voltage, and optimise generator set operation.
 Given the high cost of transporting fuel to remote regions, the addition of a hybrid power plant to generator production can pay for itself “very rapidly”, while the payback period in interconnected regions is 10 years, says Antoine de Broves, providing another talking point in favour of the battery.